neuronsimulator/nrn/docs/python/modelspec/programmatic/network/netcon.rst

         so that it is the currently accessed section (``h.cas()``). ``h.pop_section()`` must be called after you are finished with the section or have saved it as in the syntax block above.
         The x return value is the
         relative location of the point process in that section.
+If there is no target, the return value is -1 and no section is pushed onto the section stack.

         In new code, it is recommended to use :meth:`NetCon.postseg` to avoid modifying the section stack.